Casey (band)

 Casey are a Welsh rock band from South Wales, United Kingdom.
 Formed in 2014, under the name Well Wisher, the band began as a studio only project by Tom Weaver and Liam Torrance, before expanding into a live performing quintet playing a style of emotional and dynamic music based in hardcore punk, shoegaze and post-rock.
 Following the release of two studio albums and two EPs, the band disbanded in 2019, however reformed at the end of 2022.
 Their third studio album How to Disappear was released on 13 January 2024.
-The band's current lineup consists of Tom Weaver (vocals), Liam Torrance (guitar), Toby Evans (guitar), Max Nicolai (drums) and Adam Smith (bass).
+The band's current lineup consists of Tom Weaver (vocals), Toby Evans (guitar) and Adam Smith (bass).

 History

 Formation, Haze (You Buried it) and Fade (2014–2015)

 Following his departure from Continents, Tom Weaver was approached by Liam Torrance, formerly the guitarist of Hot Damn, to begin a new project.
 At this point, Weaver had become disheartened by touring, leading to him declining the offer until Torrance suggested the band be solely studio based, refraining from playing live.
 The duo then entered the studio, writing four songs, and soon rekindling their want to perform live.
 Because of this, they enlisted additional guitarist Toby Evans, drummer Max Nicolai and bassist Scott Edwards and took the name Well Wisher.
 On 18 May 2014, they self-released the two track EP Haze (You Buried It).
 Following their second live performance, Well Wisher went on a brief hiatus as Weaver auditioned for the vacant vocalist spot in Northlane, at Torrence's suggestion.
 Once Northlane's new vocalist was instead announced as Marcus Bridge, Well Wisher's hiatus ended.

 On 1 December 2014, Well Wisher changed their name to Casey, under pressure from another UK band using the name Well Wisher.
 The name Casey was derived from both Weaver's love of the album Casey by the Rise of Science, as well as Torrence's tribute to the late Hawthorne Heights guitarist, Casey Calvert.
 In April 2015, the band supported Burning Down Alaska alongside Acres.
 Following this tour, Edwards departed from the group and was replaced by Adam Smith.
 On 1 May 2015, they self-released their second EP Fade.
 The EP gained the attention of Hassle Records, who soon signed the band.
 Between 17 and 23 May 2015, they toured the UK supporting Capsize alongside '68.